zonetecde/random-github-repo/README.md

 ---
 A website that give you random GitHub repository to get inspired

-Source code of the [Random Github Repo](https://www.randomgithubrepo.site) website
+Source code of the [Random Github Repo](https://www.randomgithubrepo.site) website.

 ---